The vertebrate body is supported by an endoskeleton made of cartilage and bone. (Sharks and their relatives use only cartilage.)

 - Bone marrow.
 Some bones, such as the femur, also contain a central cavity filled with bone marrow.
 Bone marrow contains the stem cells that gives rise to all the types of blood cells.
 [Link]

-- Epiphyseal plate.
+- Epiphyseal plate (also known as the growth plate).
 Until the end of puberty, this disk of cartilage produces more cartilage which then is converted into more bone.
 In this way, the bone grows lengthwise.

 Looking at a skeleton, bone seems an inert thing.
 But in the living body it is anything but.